stackblitz/tutorialkit/packages/runtime/README.md

 # @tutorialkit/runtime

-A wrapper around the **[WebContainer API][webcontainer-api]** that focus on providing you with the right abstractions to let you focus on building your highly interactive tutorial.
+A wrapper around the **[WebContainer API][webcontainer-api]** focused on providing the right abstractions to let you focus on building highly interactive tutorials.

-This runtime exposes:
+The runtime exposes the following:

-- `lessonFilesFetcher`: A singleton that lets you fetch a lesson's files content
+- `lessonFilesFetcher`: A singleton that lets you fetch the contents of the fetch lesson files
-- `TutorialRunner`: the API to manage your tutorial content in webcontainer.
+- `TutorialRunner`: The API to manage your tutorial content in WebContainer

-Only a single instance of `TutorialRunner` should be created in your application and its lifetime is bound by the lifetime of the webcontainer instance.
+Only a single instance of `TutorialRunner` should be created in your application and its lifetime is bound by the lifetime of the WebContainer instance.

 ## License